TECHNICAL

 LIEUTENANT

 Graduated from Appalachian State University in 2014 with a BS degree in Criminal Justice.
 He began his career in law enforcement as a patrol officer with the Boone Police Department from 2015 until 2018.
 In April 2018, he joined the Davidson County Sheriff’s Office as a Deputy II in the Patrol Division.
 In 2019, he was promoted to Detective Investigator in the Criminal Investigations Division.
-He was promoted to the rank of Sergeant in the Professional Standards Division in January 2024.
+He was promoted to the rank of Sergeant in the Professional Standards Division in January 2024 then to Lietuenant in 2026.